nmatus89/Final_Project_Tec/Final-Project/README.md

 # Final project bootcamp

-Python with flask, python with scraping and betting model and chromedriver for scraping
+Wanna win money with sports betting, use the betting model powered by machine learning and start gambling.